vanyasem/nuvola-app-vkontakte/CONTRIBUTING.md

-Contributing to Vkontakte script
+Contributing to VKontakte script
 ==================================

-:+1::tada: It seems you would like to contribute to the Vkontakte script for Nuvola Player.
+:+1::tada: It seems you would like to contribute to the VKontakte script for Nuvola Player.
 Great to have you here.
 Here are a few ways you can help make this script better! :tada::+1:

 Support & Bug Reporting